jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference-S3-Compatible/Compatibility-API/Operations-On-Objects/Complete-Multipart-Upload-2.md

 Error Code|Description|HTTP Status Code
 ---|---|---
-EntityTooSmall|Each multipart shall be at least 5MB while the last multipart has no limit. |400 Bad Request InvalidPart|One or multiple specified multiparts is/are absent.
+InvalidPart|One or multiple specified multiparts is/are absent.
 The multipart may not be uploaded or specified Etag does not match the Etag of the multipart. |400 Bad Request
 InvalidPartOrder|Multipart list does not arrange in ascending order. |400 Bad Request NoSuchUpload|Specified multipart upload is absent, and Upload ID is invalid. |404 Not Found